doublemarked/loopback-console/README.md

 ## Available Handles

-By default the loopback-console provides a number of handles designed to make it easier to work with your project,
+By default the loopback-console provides a few handles designed to make it easier to work with your project,

 - Models: All of your app's Loopback models are available directly.
 For example, `User`.
 Type `.models` to see a list.
 - `app`: The Loopback app handle.
-- `context`: A mock of the <a href="http://docs.strongloop.com/display/LB/Using+current+context" target="_blank">Loopback Context</a>.
 - `cb`: <a href="https://github.com/GovRight/loopback-console/blob/master/repl.js#L29-L34" target="_blank">A simplified callback function</a> that,
     - Has signature `function (err, result)`
     - Stores results on the REPL's `result` handle.
     - Prints errors with `console.error` and results with `console.log`
 - `result`: The storage target of the `cb` function
-- `ld`: <a href="https://lodash.com/" target="_blank">Lodash</a>

 ## Advanced Setup

 In some cases you may want to perform operations each time the console loads to better integrate it with your app's environment.
-For instance, in our usage we auto-authenticate the admin user when the console loads and add a `currentUser` handle to our Loopback Context.

 To integrate loopback-console with your app the following additions must be made to your app's `server/server.js` file,

-1. Include the library: `var loopbackConsole = require('loopback-console');`
+1. Include the library: `const LoopbackConsole = require('loopback-console');`
 2. Integrate it with server execution:
 ```
+// LoopbackConsole.activated() checks whether the conditions are right to launch
+// the console instead of the web server.
+The console can be activated by passing
+// the argument --console or by setting env-var LOOPBACK_CONSOLE=1
-if (loopbackConsole.activated()) {
+if (LoopbackConsole.activated()) {
-  loopbackConsole.start(app, {
+  LoopbackConsole.start(app, {
     prompt: "my-app # ",
     // Other REPL or loopback-console config
-    }, function (err, ctx) {
-      // Perform post-boot operations here.
-      // The 'ctx' handle contains the console context, including the following
-      // properties: app, lbContext, handles, models
   });
 } else if (require.main === module) {
   app.start();
 }